 Flint abruptly ended his interrogation, gave a quick nod of gratitude to the Townmaster, and headed back out into the street with the others following.
 The group headed northward up the street and made for the Stonehill Inn to see if they could catch Sildar.

 Things were relatively lively for an afternoon at the inn.
-Toblen was busy tending to various tasks and the party spotted his young son Pip.
+Toblen was busy tending to various tasks and the party spotted his young son, Pip.
 Trilena was busy tending to customers.
-As the group looked around, the spotted a familiar face.
-Sildar was sitting down to a meal.
+As the group looked around, they spotted the familiar face of Sildar as he was sitting down to a meal.
 The group approached and just as Flint was about to ask if they could sit, Sildar noticed them, his face beaming as he realized who had come to join him.

 “Please!
 Friends!
 Come join me!”

 The party huddled up at Sildar’s table and leaned in.